aws-samples/amazon-congnito-user-pool-exporter/readme.md

 This script that leverages the AWS Boto API to export a cognito user pool to a CSV file.
 The CSV file can then be used to re-hydrate another Cognito user pool with users.

+## What do I do with a user pool csv file?

+You can use this csv file as a way to backup your user pool and restore it into recovered user pool or into a user pool in another account or region.

+Details on how to import users from a csv to a user pool can be found in the AWS developer guide under [Cognito User Pools Using Import Tool](https://docs.aws.amazon.com/cognito/latest/developerguide/cognito-user-pools-using-import-tool.html)

 # Requirements

 ## Python